Last Updated on June 26, 2025 by George Pavlopoulos

 (550$ per year from then on)

 As you can see from the rows above, the cost to start a blog is really high only if you need to buy blogging hardware.
-Sure, this will be a one-off payment; however, the cost is significant.
+This will be a one-time payment; however, the cost is substantial.
 In the first two cases, you only pay for the blogging itself.
-And as I stated earlier, if you go for the 36-month plans of Bluehost (Basic or Choice Plus), the reduction will be even bigger.
-Specifically, the web hosting costs for the Basic will be ~38$ per year and for the Choice Plus ~68$ per year.
+As I mentioned earlier, if you opt for the 36-month Bluehost plans (Basic or Choice Plus), the reduction will be even greater.
+Specifically, the web hosting costs for the Basic plan will be approximately $ 38 per year, and for the Choice Plus plan, it will be approximately $68 per year.

 You can find more blogging-related articles by clicking here.